facuellarg/go-guide/readme.md

 go get -u github.com/labstack/echo/v4
 ```

-and for use it in our project we most import it.
+and for use it in our project we must import it.

 ```Go